-Just thirty years ago—and for most of human history—a cartographer would make a map, print and distribute it, and hope that maybe a few thousand or so people would ever use it before it went out of date.
-Apart from a handful of atlases and classroom maps, most maps had small, local audiences, went out of date quickly, and were often difficult to read and understand—let alone share.
+Just thirty years ago, a cartographer would make a map and hope that maybe a few thousand or so people would ever use it before it went out of date.
+Apart from a handful of atlases and classroom maps, most maps had small, local audiences and were often difficult to read and understand—let alone share.

-Fast forward to today, and cartography has since undergone a number of profound changes:
+Fast forward to today, and cartography has since undergone a number of changes:

-- Maps are integrated with robust search & routing.
-No more looking up the coordinates of an obscure town or street in a map index.
+Maps are integrated with robust search & routing.
+No more looking up the coordinates of an obscure street or town in an index.
 No more sitting down and painstakingly planning routes before you leave.
 Find any place in the world in milliseconds.
-Calculate any route—be it by walking, driving, or even flying—with unprecedented ease.
+Calculate any route—by walking, driving, or even flying—with unprecedented ease.

-These are all profound technical changes, 10x improvements that are hugely impactful in their own right.
-But there’s an even deeper, more profound cultural change seemingly on the horizon:
+These are all profound changes—but there’s an even greater change seemingly on the horizon:

 What a difference thirty years makes.

-In mid-2012, Google announced that Google Maps had over a billion monthly active users.
-That’s 1 out of every 7 people on Earth.
+In 2012, Google announced that Google Maps had more than a billion monthly users.
+That’s one out of every seven people.
 Three years later, that number is even larger.

-As smartphone usage continues to explode, how long will it be until the majority of the world is using the same map?
-And what are the implications of this?
+As smartphone usage continues to explode, how long until the majority of the world is using the same map?